Emanuel County, Georgia

 Georgia EPD Permit Requirements

 Any land clearing project that disturbs one acre or more of land in Georgia requires a Land Disturbance Permit (LDP) from the Georgia Environmental Protection Division.
 Projects disturbing more than five acres may also require an NPDES permit under federal Clean Water Act rules.
 Emanuel County's own planning office may have additional local ordinance requirements for smaller parcels.
-A knowledgeable land clearing contractor will walk you through the permit process during the initial site assessment — don't schedule a clearing job before confirming your permit status with the county.
+A knowledgeable land clearing services provider in Swainsboro will walk you through the permit process during the initial site assessment — don't schedule a clearing job before confirming your permit status with the county.

 Debris Handling Options